 1. Save a larger deposit

 The larger the deposit you can save the better are your chances of getting a mortgage as lenders try to limit the risk they are taking with each mortgage.
-By saving a larger deposit you will lower the loan to value ratio (LTV) of your required mortgage making more mortgage deals available to you.
+By saving a larger deposit you will lower the loan-to-value (LTV) ratio of your required mortgage making more mortgage deals available to you.
 If you were to default on your mortgage payments, a mortgage provider has the power to repossess the property and so having a lower LTV means that they should be able to recover the full debt upon selling the property.

 2. Check your credit rating

-Every lender will assess your credit rating by using one of the credit rating agencies such as Experian or Equifax to enquire about your financial history.
+Every lender will assess your credit rating by using one of the credit rating agencies such as Experian, Transunion or Equifax to enquire about your financial history.
 All loans and credit cards are registered with the agency together with loan amounts, late payments and defaults.
 Each credit rating agency will provide a rating so that the mortgage lender can assess your reliability as a borrower.

 An individuals credit rating can be affected by any of the following: